tamirdavid1/odigos/collector/processors/odigossamplingprocessor/README.md

 - service: The name of the service for which the rule applies.
 Only traces from this service will be considered.

+2. Error Rule: This rule allows you to configure a list of status codes [ERROR/OK/UNSET]. traces with a status code that not configured will be delete.

 **Notes:**
 - When using the `odigossampling` processor, it is mandatory to use the `groupbytrace` processor beforehand.
 ```